The Greater Richmond

 What's the prize?

-The winner will receive a framed certificate, a $50 cash award, and a $1,000 scholarship.
-Special thanks to the following businesses for their financial contributions to this scholarship effort.
+The winner will receive a plaque, a $50 cash award, and a $1,000 scholarship.
+Special thanks to our business sponsors for their financial contributions towards this scholarship effort.